Total Water Levels Tool

 Step 3 of 5

 Step 4 Analyzing at least two sea-level rise estimates is beneficial.
-Choosing one estimate in the ‘likely’ range and another in the ‘high-end’ range will allow you to see how a range of SLR scenarios changes exposure to flooding.
+Choosing one estimate in the ‘likely’ range, along with the ‘high-end’ estimate will allow you to see how a range of SLR scenarios change community level exposures to flooding.

 You can choose between the following SLR estimates:

-Using a high-end estimate is especially important for planning assets with long lifetimes (e.g., a bridge), or limited ability to move out of harm’s way (e.g., a waste water treatment plant).
+There is less than a 5% chance of exceeding the SLR height value indicated.
+Using a high-end estimate is especially important for planning assets with long lifetimes (e.g., a bridge), or limited ability to move out of harm’s way (e.g., a wastewater treatment plant).

 Step 4 of 5